One-Loop Quantum Effects in Carroll Scalars: Spectrum of Carrollian quantum field theory

 \subsection{Entanglement entropy}

 Measurement of quantum entanglement between the degrees of freedom between two sub-regions of a quantum field theory is best captured by the entanglement entropy.
-This, for free relativistic theories in the ground state has been calculated in \cite{Bombelli:1986rw, Calabrese:2004eu, Casini:2009sr, Hertzberg:2012mn}.
+This, for free relativistic theories in the ground state, has been calculated in \cite{Bombelli:1986rw, Calabrese:2004eu, Casini:2009sr, Hertzberg:2012mn}.

-One surprising feature of the theory we are considering here is that, unlike the relativistic scalar, the entanglement entropy in the ground state between any two sub-region vanishes (here, we only focus on subregions at the equal time, unlike the more generalized version of the covariantized entanglement entropy \cite{Hubeny:2007xt}).
-This is an obvious consequence of the ultra-locality of this theory, ie. the absence of any type of coupling between neighbouring degrees of freedom.
+A direct consequence of the ultralocality or absence of any coupling between neighbouring degrees of freedom in the concerned Carrollian theory is the vanishing of the sub-region entanglement entropy (here, we only focus on subregions at equal time, unlike the more generalized version of the covariantized entanglement entropy \cite{Hubeny:2007xt}) in the ground state.
 The easiest way to see this is that the ground state \eqref{ground_st} is a tensor product of the ground states of all the local oscillators \eqref{phiaadag} sitting at each point of space.
-Hence the ground state density matrix $\rho = |0 \rangle \langle 0|$ gives us zero von-Neumann entropy between any two subregions of space, at a given time.
+Hence, the ground state density matrix $\rho = |0 \rangle \langle 0|$ gives us zero von-Neumann entropy between any two subregions of space at a given time.
 The same conclusion holds true for the free Carrollian fermions discussed in \cite{Bagchi:2022eui}, whose action is of the form

 However, there are free Carrollian theories (not considering Carrollian gauge theories \cite{Bagchi:2016bcd, basu2018dynamical,Islam:2023rnc, Bagchi:2019clu, Bagchi:2019xfx, banerjee2021interacting, deBoer:2021jej, Bidussi:2021nmp}), at least for fermions, whose actions may contain spatial derivatives as well.
 One such prominent example is the dynamics of electrons in bilayer graphene Moire pattern at `magic angles', as expounded in \cite{Bagchi:2022eui}.
-Just like the case of the free ultra-local theory above, that also is dispersionless and has Carrollian symmetry.
+Just like the case of the free ultralocal theory described above, this also is dispersionless and has Carrollian symmetry.
 However, there are neighbourhood site couplings, bringing in non-zero entanglement entropy between two sub-regions.